xenharmonic-devs/scale-workshop/README.md

 ### Can I play and hear my scale?

 Yes, the built-in synth allows you to play your scales within the web browser.
 If your browser supports web MIDI then you can use a connected MIDI device to play notes.
 Otherwise you can use your computer keyboard (e.g. a QWERTY keyboard) as an isomorphic keyboard controller to hear your scales.
-You can also play on a touch device using the 'Touch Keyboard' feature.
+You can also play on a touch device using the 'Virtual Keyboard' feature.

 ### Can I use my computer keyboard as a piano

 Yes, go to the Synth tab and select *Piano-style layers* as the *Keyboard mode*.
 There are two options: ASDF for white keys and QWERTY for black keys **or** QWERTY for white keys and digits for black keys with another set of keys an octave lower starting from ZXCV with ASDF as the black keys.
-There's also a third option for keyboards that have an extra key between the left shift and Z. When using *Piano-style layers* make sure that the number of key colors matches the size of your scale.
+There's also a third option for keyboards that have an extra key between the left shift and Z. When using *Piano-style layers* make sure that you have defined colors for the intervals in your scale (e.g. `700. white`).
 Some scale generators such as *Moment of Symmetry* allow you to auto-generate the key colors.

 ### Can I use Scale Workshop to tune up other synths?